01-edu/Branch-AI/one_md_per_day_format/piscine/Week2/day2.md

 As said, for some reasons, you may have slighty different results because of the data splitting.
 However, the values you have in the confusion matrix should be close to these results.

-# Exercice 6 Multi-class (Optional)
+# Exercise 6 Multi-class (Optional)

-The goal of this exercice is to learn to train a classfication algorithm on a multi-class labelled data.
+The goal of this exercise is to learn to train a classfication algorithm on a multi-class labelled data.
 Some algorithms as SVM or Logistic Regression do not natively support multi-class (more than 2 classes).
 There are some approaches that allow to use these algorithms on multi-class data.
 Let's assume we work with 3 classes: A, B and C.